Do you spend your days caring for or supervising our future generations?

 To find out more, read our self-education expenses deduction guide.

-If you are ever required to pick up supplies, attend meetings, excursions, sporting events or training courses, the cost of using your car is usually tax deductible.
-(Just keep in mind that travel from home to work is not claimable).
+If you are ever required to pick up supplies, attend meetings at other sites, go on excursions, sporting events or training courses, the cost of using your car is usually tax deductible.
+(Just keep in mind that you cannot claim travel from home to work and back).

-For most child care workers travel is incidental, so the cents per kilometre rate of 68c per km works best.
-Just be sure to keep track of the kilometres you travel as you can claim up to 5,000km per year.
+For most childcare workers, travel is incidental, so the cents per kilometre rate works best.
+Just be sure to keep track of the kilometres you travel, as you can claim up to 5,000km per year.
 However, if you’re someone who drives a lot more as part of your job, the logbook method may be more beneficial to you.

 - Teaching aids